 Changing lives in rural Uganda with Mobilise a Midwife

 Traditional Midwives are often the wise women of the community.
 They and the women working at the birth house, including translators and cooks, seemed the ideal women to be the first recipients of the menstrual cups.
-By starting with these pillars in the community, it meant that as the project progressed they were able to educate others.
+By starting our introduction of the Mooncup with these pillars of the community, it meant that as the project progressed they were able to educate others.
 These women, who had some awareness of the female anatomy, were also able to access support from the readily available volunteers at the Birth House.

 At the Birth House education occurs mainly through story telling, so those that already were using the cups were able to teach others about the importance of cleaning the vessel, as well as insertion techniques and I’m sure lots of other information which was not translated as there is often a lot of laughter during these teaching circles!

 The changes that this single vessel brings to a woman means that she can leave her home to fetch water, to sell produce at the market, to go to school or to support another woman through birth, all during her own menstruation.
 Previously women and girls stayed at home for the first days of their monthly flow because of fear of visible leakage, stigma, and the shame of feeling unclean.

 These days have changed for the women who received a Mooncup.
 They say they feel free and are able to continue their work, which is mainly subsistence farming.
 In the coming months women accessing the birth house will be able to receive a Mooncup.
 These women may be attending the birth house for postnatal care or sexual health services or just because they have heard that Mooncups have arrived.
 It’s a new era.

 Written by Emily Hill, Photos by Emily Hill